August Update: Valuation Interest Rate Changes for Life and Annuities

-The critical threshold to trigger a rise in the valuation rates is 5.51%—for if lower of the 12-month and 36-month averages of the MCAYR by the end of the valuation rate window (June 2025) is at or above this value, a change would be effective for 2026 issues.
+The critical threshold to trigger a further rise in the valuation rates is 5.51%—for if the lower of the 12-month and 36-month averages of the MCAYR as of the end of the current valuation rate window (June 2026) is at or above this value, a change will be effective for 2027 issues.
 To trigger a fall in the valuation rates, the lower of these averages would need to be at or below 3.35%--which is extremely unlikely at this time.

-Comments regarding potential future 7702/7702A rate changes: Our reading of the present regulations is that the rates related to the CVAT, guideline level premiums and guideline single premiums (7702) and 7-pay premiums (7702A) can only change in a year following a Valuation Rate change (i.e., 2026).
-However, even then, the Insurance Interest Rate (IIR), instituted by S. 7702(f)(11)(A) and which now drives these rates, is on track to reset these rates, at that time, to their current levels (4% for the GSP, 2% for the others)—so no change is anticipated for these rates.
+Comments regarding potential future 7702/7702A rate changes: Our reading of the present regulations is that the rates related to the CVAT, guideline level premiums and guideline single premiums (7702) and 7-pay premiums (7702A) can only change in a year following a Valuation Rate change (i.e., 2026 for the present landscape).
+However, even then, the Insurance Interest Rate (IIR), instituted by S. 7702(f)(11)(A) and which now drives these rates, has reset them to their current levels (4% for the GSP, 2% for the others)—so these rates should remain the same as related to the current valuation rate change.

 Please see the attached chart, reflecting our interpretation of the applicable regulations.
 We will continue to monitor these trends and provide updates as relevant information is available.